Focus and Scope

 - a vision or example of what this looks like in the K-12 classroom (or courses for pre-service or in-service teachers), or

-- attention to the roles that equity (in a broad sense) has in teaching and learning.
+- attention to the roles that equity has in teaching and learning.

 The journal defines equity broadly, including (but not limited to) issues of language, gender, ethnicity, race, culture, and accessibility.
 TEEM welcomes contributions from diverse viewpoints and stakeholders, including: teachers, teacher-leaders, administrators, professional developers, teacher preparation faculty, etc. The peer-review process includes double-blind review by two or three external referees.

-Editorial (From the Editor), Regular Article, Invited Article, and occasional miscellaneous contributed items such as a Poem or In Memoriam feature
+Editorial (From the Editor), Regular Article, Invited Article, and occasional miscellaneous contributed or invited items such as a book review, or In Memoriam feature.
+TEEM encourages submissions in the form of creative or art works (e.g., poetry or visual arts).

 Peer Review Process

 We use a double-blind reviewing process.
-We have a list of experienced reviewers and we often invite others to join; each article has at least one (most often two) experienced reviewers out of the three reviewers; the editor in charge of the manuscript coordinates the reviewing process.
+We have a list of experienced reviewers and we encourage others to join; each article should have three reviewers; the editor in charge of the manuscript coordinates the reviewing process.
 Our database of reviewers indicates areas of expertise and setting (e.g. grade levels) to help with the matching of reviewers to manuscripts.
+Reviewers evaluate manuscripts on criteria including fit with the mission of TODOS and usefulness to teachers and professional developers.

 Open Access Policy